Action Engine: Automatic Workflow Generation in FaaS: Func Identifier

 \subsection{Task Planner}

 Task Planning involves breaking down user queries into actionable sub-tasks.
-This is achieved using in-context learning with carefully selected examples to ensure the appropriate granularity of task decomposition relative to the available functions in the repository.
-A LLM function $LLM\_plan$ that maps queries $q \in Q$ to their corresponding sets of subtasks $S$

-The function $LLM\_plan$ submits a query to the LLM that includes a collection of example queries and their corresponding decompositions to create each subtask $s_i$.
-Therefore, the LLM can apply the same decomposition principles to a new query to convert complex queries into manageable, executable actions, facilitating the efficient execution of tasks.
+This is achieved using in-context learning with carefully selected examples to ensure the appropriate granularity of task decomposition with respect to the available functions in the repository.
+For the user-provided query \( q \), the LLM function \( LLM\_plan \) submits \( q \), along with a set of example queries and their corresponding decompositions \( Q \), to the LLM in order to find the set of corresponding sub-tasks \( s_i \in S \).
+As such, the LLM can apply the same decomposition principles, using the prompt template, detailed in Appendix A.1 (Figure \ref{AppendixA: Task Planner Prompt}), to convert any user-provided query into a set of manageable and executable actions, thereby facilitating the efficient execution of tasks.